-Media literacy programs that do not include lessons on how quality journalism works and why it is important do a disservice, and even damage, to democracy.
+Media literacy programs that do not include lessons on how quality journalism works and why it is important do a disservice to democracy.

-Without that component, those programs risk encouraging a hostility to the key role attentive reporting plays as a countering force to political power.
+Without that component, those programs risk encouraging hostility toward the key role attentive reporting plays as a counterforce to political power.

-Indeed, that’s exactly what an unmatched seminal study found a decade ago.
-The author, a leading global scholar on media literacy, hasn’t seen a replication since and hesitates to do one himself as he’s “afraid of what I might find.”
+Indeed, that’s exactly what an unmatched seminal study found more than a decade ago.
+The author, a leading global scholar on media literacy, hasn’t seen a full replication since and hesitates to do one himself as he’s “afraid of what I might find.”

 However, it is hard to know what to emphasize and how to teach media literacy skills without instilling or enhancing such hostility.